Risotto with tomato sauce is an easy pantry-friendly meal that welcomes endless variations ~ a healthy, comforting vegetarian dinner as written.

-Sometimes the simplest flavors are the best, and this tomato risotto is a prime example.
-Tomato puree, a little white wine, a few garlic cloves, and some flavorful vegetable or chicken stock are all really elemental flavors that come together into a dish that’s simple but definitely not boring.
+Sometimes the simplest flavors are the best, and this risotto made with tomato sauce is a prime example.
+Tomato puree*, a little white wine, a few garlic cloves, and some flavorful vegetable or chicken stock are all really elemental flavors that come together into a dish that’s simple but definitely not boring.

-I take a laid back approach to cooking risotto on the stovetop.
-Here’s how I do it broken down into a few easy steps ~
+I take a laid back approach to cooking risotto with tomato sauce on the stovetop.
+Here’s how I do it broken down into a few easy steps:

-This risotto is lovely as is, but there are lots of ways you can add to it depending on what you have around…
+This tomato risotto is lovely as is, but there are lots of ways you can add to it depending on what you have around

 - Add a protein like Italian sausage or pancetta